mohitpai/journey-optimizer.en/help/using/configuration/get-started-configuration.md

     <!--* Understand the push notification flow.
 [Learn more](../push/push-gs.md)-->

     * Configure your instance to send SMS (currently only available for a set of organizations - Limited Availability).
-[Learn more](sms-configuration.md)

 1. **Delegate subdomains**: for any new subdomain to be used in Journey Optimizer, the first step will be to delegate it.
 [Learn more](about-subdomain-delegation.md)